Kola-Prabhas/krunk/README.md

-# Images of the App
+# Images of the App from localhost

 ![Image 1](./public/krunk.jpg)